ekocak02/rag-qiskit/README.md

+Disclaimer

+All information is taken from IBM's training and reference documents.
+If there is a license or copyright issue, please inform me.

 # ⚛️ Qiskit RAG Assistant

 A robust, containerized **Retrieval-Augmented Generation (RAG)** system designed to answer questions about Quantum Computing and **Qiskit**, powered by **Google Gemini** and a local Vector Database (**ChromaDB**).